Accelerating Feedforward Computation via Parallel Nonlinear Equation Solving

-Since \eqnref{eqn:triangular} is a triangular system of nonlinear equations, we have the following observation. \begin{proposition} Both Jacobi-Gauss-Seidel (\algref{alg:jacobi_gs}) and Gauss-Seidel-Jacobi (\algref{alg:gs_jacobi}) converge in at most $M$ block-wise iterations and yield the same results as obtained by feedforward computation for any initialization if $\epsilon = 0$. \end{proposition} In summary, all the numerical equation solvers we have discussed have guaranteed convergence in finite steps when solving our triangular systems of nonlinear equations in \eqnref{eqn:triangular}, and can act as valid alternatives to standard feedforward computation.
+Since \eqnref{eqn:triangular} is a triangular system of nonlinear equations, we have the following observation: \begin{proposition} For any initialization, Jacobi-GS (\algref{alg:jacobi_gs}) and GS-Jacobi (\algref{alg:gs_jacobi}) converge in at most $M$ block-wise iterations and yield the same results as obtained by standard feedforward computation if $\epsilon = 0$. \end{proposition} In summary, all the numerical equation solvers discussed above have guaranteed convergence in finite steps when solving our triangular systems of nonlinear equations in \eqnref{eqn:triangular}, and can thus act as valid alternatives to standard feedforward computation.
 Traditional asymptotic analysis of convergence rates is not applicable here, since the quotient convergence factor is undefined, and the root convergence factor is zero (per the definitions in \citet{ortega1970iterative}) when methods converge in finite steps.